Beauty Counter Review

 These aspects and the general transparency of the BeautyCounter are things that most other cosmetics companies don’t focus on at all.
 So, they are powerful.
 The concepts will be particularly relevant to customers that are concerned about the compounds in traditional makeup.

 From a product perspective, BeautyCounter is appealing.
 But, that’s only one consideration.
 We also have to look at making money.

 First of all, BeautyCounter is an MLM.
 This means there are two distinct methods of making money.
 The first is simply selling the products.
 The second is building a team.
 The system is designed so that you need to do both to have the most income potential.

 You could, theoretically, make money just by making sales, without doing anything else.
 If you take this route, the base rate is 25% of the retail price of the product.

-The company does also offer bonuses if you hit certain levels with sales.
+The company does also offers bonuses if you hit certain levels with sales.
 You do need to hit $750 in sales (per month) to get even the first bonus – so it won’t apply to everyone.
-But honestly, many MLMs don’t even offer sales bonuses and some of the ones that do require more sales to get the first tier.
+But honestly, many MLMs don’t even offer sales bonuses, and some of the ones that do require more sales to get the first tier.

 Beyond this, the idea is typical for MLMs.
 Basically, you’re meant to build a team and then earn from their success, which looks like this: